-The commonality of the various raw food diets is that they restrict foods that have been:
+A commonality of various raw food diets is that they restrict foods that have been:

-This means that you will be avoiding packaged and processed foods.
-You will need to avoid:
+This means that you’ll be avoiding packaged and processed foods, including the following:

 - Processed cheese

-You may find that it is hard to transform your eating patterns this extensively all at once.
+You may find that it’s hard to change your eating patterns this extensively all at once.
 This is particularly the case if you don’t like raw fruits and vegetables very much.
 You might want to think about transitioning gradually.
 This way, you are more likely to stay on the course.

 In fact, research indicates that the more that you rush into new eating patterns and fad diets, the more likely you are to gain back any weight that you lose.
 Adding high-fiber and raw foods into your diet slowly will also make you less likely to experience digestive issues and cravings.

 One benefit of a raw food diet is that cooked foods are actually more difficult to digest than raw foods.
-This may be counterintuitive, but it’s true.
-Also, cooking foods can destabilize some of their enzymes and harm their antioxidants and vitamins.
+This may be counter-intuitive, but it’s true.
+Also, cooking foods can destabilize some of their enzymes and alter their natural antioxidants and vitamins.
 Raw food also:

 - Alkalizes the body